ambrosus/ambrosus-node/README.md

 yarn dev:docker:db
 ```

-Start a ethereum client of your choice.
-For example the provided parity (in dev mode) container.
+Start an ethereum client of your choice.
+For example, the provided parity container (in dev mode).
 ```sh
 yarn dev:docker:parity
 ```